Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Experimental Set-Up

 \subsection{Performance Metrics}

 We tackle money laundering as a binary classification problem.
 We adopt the most popular performance metrics from the literature, namely the precision, recall and F1-score (Section~\ref{subsec:fullscope}).
-A threshold is needed for the output of the model to classify an instance as a money launderer.
-Since investigation resources are limited~\cite{van2023catchm}, the thresholds will typically be set relatively high, e.g., by classifying the top $0.1\%$, $1\%$ or $10\%$ of scores as money laundering.
-This is supplemented by a threshold equal to the relative prevalence of money laundering in the data set.
-Here, we take $11\%$, since we are only considering labelled nodes in the training and testing.
+These require a classification threshold.
+Since investigation resources are limited~\citep{van2023catchm}, the thresholds will be set relatively high, e.g., by classifying the top $0.1\%$, $1\%$ or $10\%$ of scores as money laundering.
+This is supplemented by a threshold equal to the relative prevalence of money laundering in the data sets.

 The selection of these thresholds is ad-hoc, and can influence the conclusions.
 Therefore, we also include threshold-independent metrics.
 The most popular one for binary classification is the area under the ROC curve (AUC-ROC).
 The ROC curve plots the true positive rate against the false positive rate.
-However, since the distribution of labels is highly imbalanced, the false positive rate can be insensitive to changes in the number of false positive examples~\cite{davis2006relationship}.
-The area under the precision-recall curve (AUC-PR) is better suited to compare these models~\cite{davis2006relationship, ozenne2015precision}.
+However, in highly imbalanced data sets with many negative samples, the false positive rate can appear low even when the absolute number of false positives is high, making it less sensitive to performance issues in detecting the minority class~\citep{davis2006relationship,saito2015precision}.
+The area under the precision-recall curve (AUC-PR) is better suited to compare these models~\citep{davis2006relationship, ozenne2015precision, saito2015precision}.
 This also adds to the literature, since we showed in Section~\ref{subsec:fullscope} that few papers base their conclusions on the AUC-PR.

-These metrics are not calculated once, but multiple times on the test set to get a grip on the variance of the results.
-This variance is determined by inserting randomness in the observations in the test set as follows.
+To test model stability, the models are trained 10 times on a randomised version of the training set.
 The manual network features and shallow representation embeddings result in classic tabular features (cf. Figure~\ref{fig:embedding illustration}).
-For these, we apply a bootstrap method, where a new test set is constructed of the same size as the original, but where the observations are sampled from the original test set with replacement.
-This is slightly different for the deep representation methods.
-In the implementation, test masks are used.
-Therefore, we initialise new test masks by randomly selecting half the test masks from the original ones.
+For these, we apply a bootstrap method, where a new train set is constructed of the same size as the original, where the observations are sampled with replacement.
+The deep representation methods apply train masks.
+We initialise new train masks by randomly selecting half the train masks from the original ones.